Privacy Notice

 Our review-history, settings, streak, and grade-log tables are keyed by your account’s opaque user identifier (a UUID issued by Supabase Auth).
 They do not contain your username, email address, or any profile information beyond that identifier.

 Separately, Supabase Auth maintains your account record.
-When you sign in via GitHub or Google, the OAuth provider returns a profile to Supabase Auth that typically includes the email address and display name associated with the account you signed in with; Supabase Auth stores this on the account record so it can identify you on your next sign-in.
-We use it only for authentication; it is never written into our review-history tables and is never used for marketing or tracking.
+If you sign in via GitHub or Google, the OAuth provider returns a profile to Supabase Auth that typically includes the email address and display name associated with the account you signed in with; Supabase Auth stores this on the account record so it can identify you on your next sign-in.
+If you create a username and password account, Supabase Auth stores your chosen username (which may be personal data if it identifies you) and a synthetic internal email address that is not a real address and is never shown to you or used to send you mail.
+In both cases this data is used only for authentication; it is never written into our review-history tables and is never used for marketing or tracking.

 Settings and preferences